Myronosytska Street: Architectural landmarks

 The building at 1 Myronosytska Street was constructed in 1925 for the People's Commissariat of Labor.
 Its monolithic reinforced concrete façades with brick infill elements loosely reflect motifs of traditional Ukrainian architecture.
 In 1934, after the Commissariat was relocated to Kyiv, the building housed the Kharkiv Regional Committee of the Communist Party of the Soviet Union, later the Regional Committee of the Komsomol, and subsequently the Faculty of Economics of V. N. Karazin Kharkiv National University.
 It was destroyed by a Russian missile strike on March 2, 2022.

 Opposite this site stands a monumental five-story building.
-It was reconstructed from early 20 centuary structures between 1958 and 1962 to serve the Kharkiv Committee of State Security of the Ukrainian SSR.
+It was reconstructed from early 20 century structures between 1958 and 1962 to serve the Kharkiv Committee of State Security of the Ukrainian SSR.
 Today, it houses the Security Service of Ukraine.

 At the corner of 11 Myronosytska Street and Hirshmana Street is a small Neo-Renaissance style mansion, built in the late 19th century for Professor V. P. Buzeskul.
 At one time, it was home to the Palace of Newborns; the building is currently abandoned.
 On the opposite corner stands the former mansion of ophthalmologist Dr. L. Hirshman, designed by architect I. Hinsh in 1879.

 The Boiko building at 44 Myronosytska Street (architects: S. Tymoshenko, P. Shyrshov, and P. Sokolov; 1912–1914) was constructed in the Ukrainian Art Nouveau style for entrepreneur Ivan Boiko.
 Its original appearance, including interior design contributions by artists S. Vasylkivskyi and M. Samokysh, has been altered by later additions.

 Further along both sides of Myronosytska Street are buildings of various functions and architectural styles.
 Among them are structures in the Neoclassical style, such as the Abramov Mansion, as well as Art Nouveau buildings designed by architects Korniyenko, Piskunov, and others.
 At the intersection with Svobody Street stands a landmark of the Constructivist era — the Telephone Exchange Building.
 It was constructed in the classical variant of 1920s Constructivism but has been visually compromised by later additions.

 At the corner of Myronosytska and Karazina Streets is a mansion in the Art Nouveau style that belonged to Professor Pavlo Vasylovych Mikhin, a specialist in obstetrics and gynecology.
 The building was erected in the early 20th century.

 At the intersection of Myronosytska and Oles Honchar Streets stands the building of L. Hirshman's Ophthalmological Clinic, built in 1911–1912 in the Art Nouveau style.
 A bit further, at 92 Myronosytska Street, is the former building of the Women’s Medical Courses (currently an academic building of the Technical University of Agriculture), constructed in 1914 based on the design by architect Oleksiy Beketov, a member of the Academy of Architecture.

 The residential building at 91 Myronosytska Street is a four-story structure built in 1930 and is considered a monument of architecture.
 It is classified either as Constructivist or Modernist in style and was designed by architect Viktor Trotsenko.
 It sustained damage during a German bombardment in World War II and was partially destroyed by a Russian missile strike on January 29, 2023.